Dominic-P-Thorpe/Iridium-Assembler/README.md

 | BEQ  | 110    | RRR-Type  | BEQ $r0, $r1, $r2   | If Ra == Rb, branch to addr in Rc |
 | JAL  | 111    | RRI-Type* | JAL $r7, $r1        | Branch to addr in Rb, Ra = PC + 1 |

-*The immediate in the JAL instruction is left blank
+*The immediate in the JAL instruction is 0 under normal circumstances, or 0x007F if a syscall (see [Syscalls & Interrupts](#syscalls--interrupts)).

 ### Formatting and Validating Instructions